petermlm/HoneypotBackend/README.md

 started using docker-compose.
 The host for InfluxDB and RabbitMQ should be changed to "localhost" in the config.

+## Migrations

+Upon starting a fresh database, migrations need to be executed.
+In development, this can be done with:

+    ./scripts/migrate.sh

 # Tests

 In `src`, run `make test`.
 This will execute every unit test.